talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 ### Add custom fields to the conversation

-Currently the **Back** button doesn't do anything when you click it.
-We want to use it to go back to the previous ("parent") conversation To do this, you'll need the ID of the parent conversation.
+At the moment, the **Back** button doesn't do anything when you click it.
+We want to use it to go back to the conversation that the user replied to (which we'll call the "parent conversation").
+To do this, you'll need the ID of the parent conversation.
 We'll add this ID to the current conversation as [custom data](https://talkjs.com/docs/Reference/Concepts/Conversations/#custom) when we create the thread.
-We'll add the ID of the parent message at the same time – we don't need this yet, but it will be useful later.
+We'll also add the ID of the parent message at the same time – we don't need this yet, but it will be useful later.

 Update your `createThread` method to include these custom fields: